Kansas school district closing for two wellness days, giving overwhelmed staff a break - NewsBreak

 Kansas school district closing for two wellness days, giving overwhelmed staff a break

-LANSING, Kan. — The Lansing School District approved to have two additional days off leading to Thanksgiving break.
+LANSING, Kan.
+(WDAF) — The Lansing School District has approved two additional days off leading to Thanksgiving break.

-The Lansing USD 469 Board of Education approved the two additional days off on November 22 and November 23 during its November 8 regular meeting.After officer attacked, former Lansing prison employee says staffing makes facility unsafe
+The Lansing USD 469 Board of Education approved the two additional days off on Nov.
+22 and Nov.
+23 during its Nov.
+8 regular meeting.Wichita bakery owner pleads for someone to take over business

 Several schools nationwide have had to shut classrooms because of a lack of teachers.